-- Put meat into a pot with 1½ seasoning cubes, half chopped onions, 2 crushed garlic cloves and ginger powder.
+- Put the meat into a pot with 1½ seasoning cubes, half chopped onions, 2 crushed garlic cloves and ginger powder.
 Cook with little water until very tender and the meat pulls apart very easily.
 Ensure water dries out.

 - Transfer to mixing bowl.
 Add in the suya spice, remaining ½ seasoning and chilli powder.
 Mix well and set aside.